gopimys/Nutritional-Bot-using-data-from-WebMD-sentence-transformers-FAISS/README.md

-# This is web applications built using Python Flask.
+# This web applications built using Python Flask.

 # Nutritional-Bot-using-data-from-WebMD-sentence-transformers-FAISS
 creating a nutrition search engine powered by data from WebMD using sentence-transformers, FAISS